harness/developer-hub/release-notes/continuous-delivery.md

   Now, before performing a rolling deployment, the TAS Rolling deployment step first verifies that the application exists.
 If the application does not exist, it deploys the application using a Basic deployment strategy.
 If the application exists, it performs a rolling upgrade.

-* Previously, when configuring Datadog metrics for continuous verification, you could save the configuration without specifying a "Service Instance Identifier".
+* Previously, when configuring Datadog metrics for continuous verification, you could save the configuration without specifying a **Service Instance Identifier**.
 (OIP-833)

   This issue has been resolved.
-Now, validation checks are implemented that require you to provide a "Service Instance Identifier" when enabling continuous verification for Datadog metrics.
+Now, validation checks are implemented that require you to provide a **Service Instance Identifier** when enabling continuous verification for Datadog metrics.

 ### Hotfixes